-- 1. The College's Dashboard on a monthly basis; - Performance reports on Financial & Investment Stewardship on a quarterlybasis; - Performance reports on Facility & Technology Infrastructure Stewardship on a semi-annual basis; - 4.
-Progress reports on Strategic Plan initiatives on a semi-annual basis; and, - 5.
-Strategic Outcomes performance reports related to College Purpose, Accreditation/Certification, and Diversity, Equity, and Inclusion (each Strategic Outcome will be reviewed annually as noted in Section-10 of Bylaw 4003. - 6.
-Performance report on Human Resources on an annual basis.
+- 1. The College's Dashboard on a monthly basis; - 2.
+Performance reports on Business, Financial, & Investment Stewardship on a quarterly-basis; - 3.
+Performance reports on Facility & Technology Infrastructure Stewardship on a semi-annual basis; - 4.
+Progress reports on Strategic Plan initiatives on a semi-annual basis; - 5.
+Performance report on Human Resources on an annual basis; and - 6.
+Strategic Outcomes will be reviewed annually as noted in Section-10 of Bylaw 4003.

-The Board directs the President to develop detailed procedures and guidelines for each of the monitoring reports noted above and present to the Board for review.
+The Board directs the President to develop detailed operating standards and guidelines for each of the monitoring reports noted above and present to the Board for review.